5 Signs You Should Consider Early College

 4. College-level classes sound appealing

-If you’ve already taken the highest-level courses your high school has to offer and you’re still looking for an even greater challenge, than it’s likely you’re excited just thinking about taking college-level classes.
+If you’ve already taken the highest-level courses your high school has to offer and you’re still looking for an even greater challenge, then it’s likely you’re excited just thinking about taking college-level classes.
 Would you jump at the chance to study Nietzsche, learn about the anthropology of music, or dive into quantum physics?
 Then you should probably start searching for an early college program that fits your needs.

 5. You’re extraordinarily curious

 Curiosity is one of the great pillars of learning and discovery, and it should be nurtured.
-If you have a lot of interests and you’d rather spend time exploring those topics than texting about the school dance, the upcoming game, or the latest high school drama, than let that curiosity guide you into an early college opportunity.
+If you have a lot of interests and you’d rather spend time exploring those topics than texting about the school dance, the upcoming game, or the latest high school drama, then let that curiosity guide you into an early college opportunity.

 Early college is a unique opportunity for students who are ready for the challenge of college after 10th or 11th grade.
 It's different from high school.
-You’ll be expected to participate in rigorous discussion, ask questions, and challenge your professors.
+You’ll be expected to participate in rigorous discussions, ask questions, and challenge your professors.
 You’ll be responsible for the shape and scope of your education, working with your advisors and professors to choose or design your own courses, independent projects, and internships.
 Your senior thesis will be the kind of work most of your high school friends can’t even imagine.
 But don’t worry—you’ll have ample help and support along the way.
 If you’re ready, and you have the courage and confidence to step off the traditional education treadmill, there is a place for you.

 Like what you’re reading?